SAWS Issues Level 2 Warning for Severe Thunderstorms in South Africa Until 24 December

 "It is important to remember that the speed limit is not a guaranteed safe speed— 100km/h or 60km/ h in bad weather conditions may be a dangerous speed.
 We strive to provide more info and warnings.
 Remember the golden rules when driving in bad weather: reduce speed, drive with the lights on, increase the following distances, and don't drive distracted," he said.

-Jonck noted that with 45% of road fatalities are pedestrians, and in rainy weather the pedestrians walk on the roadside closer to traffic where it is not muddy.
-He called on motorists to increase the alertness to pedestrian activity in reduced visibility.
+Jonck noted that 45% of road fatalities involve pedestrians, and in rainy weather, pedestrians walk on the roadside closer to traffic where it is not muddy.
+He called on motorists to be more alert to pedestrian activity in reduced visibility.

 South Africans celebrate rain